lutzke/programming-notes/javascript_notes.md

 * ...are methods that get and return the internal properties of an object

-* syntax note: in general, getter methods do not need to be called with a set of `()` parentheses
+* syntax note: getter methods do not need to be called with a set of `()` parentheses

   * syntactically, it looks like we're accessing a property